BenjaminTuckerInstitute/Liberty/6/12/liberty.md

 The particular matter upon which we have exchanged letters — the question of non-resistance — is still in my mind, but it is hard for me to find time to write anything for publication.
 Perhaps it is even premature.

-Of course I see very clearly that economically Anarchism is complete without including any question as to force or noforce at all: but the importance of preaching one or the other as a means of obtaining or perpetuating Anarchy has not diminished in my mind.
+Of course I see very clearly that economically Anarchism is complete without including any question as to force or no-force at all: but the importance of preaching one or the other as a means of obtaining or perpetuating Anarchy has not diminished in my mind.

 People invariably feel, if they do not ask: “How are you going to accomplish it?”
 And I think the question is valid.